Yi-Xia-2010/Recognize-Player-Arousal-Changes/README.md

 The acc.txt file is the file containing the accuracies of the models on the test set.

+Finetuned vivit models are saved and loaded using methods from transformers, other models are using methods from pytorch.

 Checkpoints of the Trained Models:
 | Model | Link |
 |----------|----------|